 - The changing moods of the Emperors wife are well captured by the changing hues of the Mausoleum at different times of the day.
 It takes a pinkish hue in the morning, milky white in the evening and golden at night when illuminated by moonlight.

 - Its intricate work of art and architectural genius took 17 years to complete.

 - The most recognisable feature is the white dome at the peak of the mausoleum.
 Often called the ‘onion dome’, it rises to about 35 meters (115 feet) and is surrounded by four other domes.

 - The Taj Mahal is a famous Indian landmark and tourist magnet, attracting more than a million tourists every year.

 - As always, rumour mills are on the overdrive about this mausoleum.
 It is rumoured that the Emperor ordered that all the workers who worked on the mausoleum get their hands chopped of so that no-one could make anything like it ever again.

-- If it was to be built today, Taj Mahal would cost the Emperor about US$100 to make it as beautiful as it is.
+- If it was to be built today, the Taj Mahal would cost the Emperor about $827 million US Dollar to make it as beautiful as it is.

 - Many of the precious stones on the mausoleum were ripped off from the walls of the mausoleum by the British army during the Indian rebellion of 1857.